ludovicianul/ludovicianul.github.io/_posts/2022-03-24-better-api-tools.md

 ---
 layout: post
-title: We need better tools for Web & API Software Testing
+title: We need better tools for Web and API Software Testing
 ---

 We need better and smarter tools for Web & API Software Testing.
 Especially when it comes to the functional testing side.